Gabriel-Acar/katacoda-scenarios/heroku-tutorial/step2.md

 After creating ypur new application enter the application.
 On the applications dashboard navigate to the deploy menu.
 Here you will get intructions on how to deploy your application.

+First of, we need to login to heroku via the terminal:

-First of 'heroku login'{{execute}}.
+  >'heroku login'{{execute}}.

 Follow the instructions on the terminal.

 After that, go ahead and run 'heroku git:clone -a robot-friends'{{execute}} to create a new remote herouke branch that we will use to push our changes later.